-Parth Thacker was elated when he received a whooping INR 240,000 stipend for a two month summer internship at Hindustan Unilever Limited (HUL).
-This is one of the coveted internships for most Mechanical and Chemical engineering junior undergrads in Indian Institute of Technologies.
+Parth was elated when he received a whooping ₹ 240,000 internship stipend for a two-month summer internship at Hindustan Unilever Limited (HUL).
+This is one of the most coveted internships for Mechanical and Chemical engineering junior undergrads in the Indian Institute of Technology (IITs).
 Even before the money was in his bank, he had made plans to buy Duke for his love of motorbikes.

-If you have long-term plans (at least 1 year), consider investing in mutual funds of diversified industries.
-For example, you can buy 40% in large-cap funds, 30% in multi cap and 30% in small-cap funds.
-You can also open an account on ‘RobinHood’ and start trading in “safe” stocks like Apple, Google etc. If you are an Indian, you can open your Demat account and start investing in equity shares and index.
-You can educate yourself about the stock market and then take further strides.
+If you have long-term plans (at least 1 year), consider investing in mutual funds with a diversified portfolio.
+For example, you can buy 40% in large-cap funds, 30% in multi-cap, and 30% in small-cap funds.

 Numb Tip: Financial Education is crucial for financial independence.
 Someday you have to learn it.
 So, the earlier the better.

 Till 2016, the Indian media was shy of publishing news about bitcoins and Cryptocurrency in the front page.
 Come June 2017, the headlines often featured the stories about Cryptocurrency.
 My western adventure had taught me some lessons on financial independence and I decided to invest in cryptos.
-I invested a few thousand in altcoins through Koinex and I earned over 1000% profit.
+I invested a few thousand in Ripple, Lite Coin, and Bitcoin Gold through Koinex and I earned over 100% profit.
 It was fun until the RBI crackdown.
-But still investing in a few altcoins can help you get profits.
-Don’t worry about the RBI ban!
-There are several other ways to invest in these mercurial assets.
-I will save this information for another blog post.

 If you are an electronics enthusiast with some great ideas in mind, getting your hands dirty in a new project can help you win several innovation challenges.
 Accenture Innovation Challenge, TI Innovation Challenge, and Ericson Innovation Challenge are held annually with a great exposure and prize money.